7 Spectacular Regions in Turkey: Enjoy a world full of life and rich culture

 famous places

 As of today, it is the oldest temple discovered that was built by humankind.
-It is currently estimated at 11,000 years old, nearly 6,000 years older than Stonehenge.
+It is currently estimated at 11,000 years old, nearly 6,000 years older than Stonehenge according to this article in the Smithsonian Magazine.

 The Pool of Abraham in Şanlıurfa is the place many Muslims believe İbrahım (Abraham) was thrown into the fire by Nimrod.